-Students in the Department of English who have a strong undergraduate record in the Department and who complete an approved BA Project graduate with Departmental Honors.
-To be eligible for honors, a student's BA Project must be judged to be of the highest quality by the graduate student preceptor, faculty advisor, and Director of Undergraduate Studies.
+Students in the Department of English who have a strong undergraduate record in the Department and who complete an approved BA Project that is judged to be of the highest quality by the graduate student preceptor, faculty advisor, and Director of Undergraduate Studies graduate with departmental honors.
 Honors recommendations are made to the Master of the Humanities Collegiate Division by the department and it is the Master of the Humanities Collegiate Division who makes the final decision.

 A list of recent BA projects is available here.

-The Janel Mueller Undergraduate Thesis Prize (formerly known as the Napier Wilt Prize) is awarded to the undergraduates in English who complete the finest BA Projects; it is often divided to reward the finest Creative Projects as well as the finest Critical Projects.
+The Janel Mueller Undergraduate Thesis Prize (formerly known as the Napier Wilt Prize) is awarded to the undergraduates in English who complete the finest BA Projects.

 A list of recent winners is available here.

 The Dunn Research Prize is designed to contribute towards living expenses of rising fourth-year students as they work on a major piece of writing or research, such as a BA Project.
-Applications, which consist of a proposal and letter of support from a faculty member, are due early in Spring Quarter.
+Applications, which consist of a proposal, preliminary budget, and letter of support from a faculty member, are due early in Spring Quarter.
 Funds must be used in the summer following the winner’s third year in the college.
 Students who are awarded this prize will be expected to send the Director of Undergraduate studies a short report (1-2 pages) about their work by the beginning of the third week in Fall Quarter.
-For questions about the Dunn Research Prize, please contact the Undergraduate Program Assistant.
+For questions about the Dunn Research Prize, please contact the Student Affairs Assistant.

 The 2018-2019 recipients of the Dunn Reseach Prize are:

 - David Amano

 Past successful proposals have included: